 Dispensing optician

-You'll fit and sell glasses and other optical aids to adults and children, working from the prescriptions of optometrists and ophthalmologists.
-You'll advise customers on lenses and frames including how to wear and care for them.
+You'll fit and sell glasses and other optical aids to adults and children, working from optometrists' and ophthalmologists' prescriptions.
+You'll advise customers on lenses and frames, including how to wear and care for them.

 You'll need to pass a three-year course in ophthalmic dispensing at a training institution approved by the General Optical Council (GOC).